UN Says 2023 Was Deadliest Year For Migrants In A Decade

 "As we mark the Missing Migrants Project's 10 years, we first remember all these lives lost," said IOM deputy director general Ugochi Daniels.

-However, the true figure is estimated to be much higher due to challenges in data collection, particularly in remote locations such as the Darien Gap jungle in Panama, and on maritime routes, where boats disappear without trace.

-Since 2014, the remains of 26,553 people who lost their lives during migration have not been recovered, according to the project.

-“These horrifying figures collected by the Missing Migrants Project are also a reminder that we must recommit to greater action that can ensure safe migration for all, so that 10 years from now, people aren't having to risk their lives in search of a better one,” Daniels said.
+"These horrifying figures collected by the Missing Migrants Project are also a reminder that we must recommit to greater action that can ensure safe migration for all, so that 10 years from now, people aren't having to risk their lives in search of a better one."

-The IOM urged countries to working together to prevent further loss of life and uphold the dignity and rights of all individuals on the move. - NNN-AGENCIES

 Legal Disclaimer: